Zywave/booster/src/_areas/blog/posts/2022-04-23-release-notes-april-2022.md

 ## ZUI's newest addition, ZUI Tag!

-A couple years ago, we decided to leave it up to engineers to follow design specs and code their own tags within their apps because it's just a DIV with some colors.
-Today, we have several apps that have their own custom tags but when looked at all together, each app's tags are slightly different from each other.
+A couple years ago, we decided to leave it up to engineers to follow design specs and code their own tags within their apps because it's "just a DIV with some colors".
+However, today we have several apps that have their own custom tags that are all slightly different from each other.
 With the increased usage of tags, this was the opportune time to create a custom web component to ensure consistency across all apps.

 We have 9 tag colors, based on our Zywave color palette: